lisashiphrah/Simon-Game/README.md

 # Build a Simon Game :video_game:

-The final project required to receive the FreeCodeCamp Front End Development Certificate :metal:
+The final project required to receive the FreeCodeCamp Front End Development Certificate :metal: [Still under development]

 1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/obYBjE.